Flexible varieties and automorphism groups: Introduction

 \section{Introduction}

-All algebraic varieties and algebraic groups in this paper are supposed to be defined over an algebraically closed field $\kk$ of characteristic zero.
-Unless we explicitly mention the opposite, the varieties are supposed to be reduced and irreducible.
-For such a variety $X$ we let $\SAut(X)$ denote the subgroup of the automorphism group $\Aut(X)$ generated by all one-parameter unipotent subgroups of $\Aut(X)$ i.e., subgroups isomorphic to the additive group $\G_a$ of the field.
-We call $\SAut(X)$ the {\em special automorphism group} of $X$.
-In this paper we study transitivity properties of the action of this group on $X$.
+All algebraic varieties and algebraic groups in this paper are supposed to be reduced and defined over an algebraically closed field $\kk$ of characteristic zero.
+For such a variety $X$ we say that a subgroup $H$ of the automorphism group $\Aut(X)$ is {\em algebraic} if it admits a structure of an algebraic group such that the natural map $H\times X \to X$ is a morphism.
+We let $\SAut(X)$ denote the subgroup of $\Aut (X)$ generated by all algebraic one-parameter unipotent subgroups of $\Aut(X)$ i.e., algebraic subgroups isomorphic to the additive group $\G_a$.
+The group $\SAut(X)$ is called the {\em special automorphism group} of $X$; this is a normal subgroup of $\Aut(X)$.
+In this paper we study transitivity properties of the action of $\SAut(X)$ on an irreducible variety $X$.

-As an example, let us consider the special automorphism group $\SAut (\AA^n)$ of the affine space $\AA^n=\AA^n_{\kk}$.
-In the case $n=1$ the only automorphisms in $\SAut (\AA^1)$ are the translations, so the group acts transitively but not 2-transitively.
-However, for $n\ge 2$ the situation is completely different.
-Here $\SAut(\AA^n)$ is no longer an algebraic group, e.g.\ for $n\ge 2$ it contains the shears
+For instance, the special automorphism group $\SAut (\AA^1)$ of the affine line is an algebraic group that acts transitively but not 2-transitively.
+In contrast, for any $n\ge 2$ the group $\SAut(\AA^n)$ is no longer an algebraic group.
+Indeed, it contains the infinite dimensional vector group of shears

-where $P\in \kk[x]$ is a polynomial, which form a family of infinite dimension.
-It is a well known and elementary fact that $\SAut(\AA^n)$, $n\ge 2$, acts even {\em infinitely transitively} on $\AA^n$ that is, $m$-transitively for any $m\ge 1$.
+where $P\in \kk[x_1,\ldots,x_{n-1}]$ is an arbitrary polynomial.
+It is a well known and elementary fact that $\SAut(\AA^n)$, $n\ge 2$, acts {\em infinitely transitively} on $\AA^n$ that is, $m$-transitively for any $m\ge 1$ (see e.g.\ \cite[Lemma 5.5]{KZ1} and references therein).

 There is a number of further cases, where $\SAut(X)$ acts infinitely transitively.
 Consider, for instance, an equivariant projective embedding $Y\hookrightarrow\PP^n$ of a flag variety $Y=G/P$.
-Then the special automorphism group of the affine cone $X$ over $Y$ acts infinitely transitively on the smooth locus $X_\reg$ of $X$ \cite{AKZ}.
-For any non-degenerate toric affine variety of dimension $\ge 2$ a similar result is true \cite{AKZ}.
-If $Y$ is an affine variety, on which $\SAut(Y)$ acts infinitely transitively, then the same holds for the suspension $X=\{uv-f(y)=0\}\subseteq \AA^2\times Y$ over $Y$, where $f\in\cO(Y)$ is a non-constant function (\cite{AKZ}; see also \cite{KZ1} for the case where $Y=\AA^n$).
+Then the special automorphism group of the affine cone $X$ over $Y$ acts infinitely transitively on the smooth locus $X_\reg$ of $X$ \cite[Theorem 1.1]{AKZ}.
+For non-degenerate toric affine varieties of dimension $\ge 2$ a similar result is true \cite[Theorem 2.1]{AKZ}.
+If $Y$ is an affine variety on which $\SAut(Y)$ acts infinitely transitively, then the same holds for the suspension \be X=\{uv-f(y)=0\}\subseteq \AA^2\times Y\ee over $Y$, where $f\in\cO(Y)$ is a non-constant function (\cite[Theorem 3.2]{AKZ}; see also \cite[\S 5]{KZ1} for the case $Y=\AA^n$).